CultivateCI is now part of Hypocotyl — Learn more

 Approach

-• Life Cycle Assessment (LCA) aligned methodology
+• LCA aligned methodology

 • ISO 14040/14044 framework principles applied